 Deciding to Study Away

-- Remember that perceptions and attitudes surrounding disability vary by culture, as do access and accommodations.
-Think about how you might cope with personal, social, or academic difficulties based on your disability while abroad.
+- Evaluate your program and host country.
+Remember that perceptions and attitudes surrounding disability vary by culture, as do access and accommodations.
+Think about how you might cope with personal, academic or social stressors while abroad.

 - Determine what supports or accommodations are necessary for you to be successful in a program, keeping in mind that what is considered standard in the U.S. may not be available overseas.
-If a particular accommodation is not available, be creative and open to different solutions.
+If a particular accommodation is not available, be creative and open to alternatives.

 - If you have concerns or conditions that require ongoing treatment, you should consult with your physician and/or psychiatrist about the prospect of studying away.